drwpow/vite-plugin-lqip/README.md

 ### Comparisons

 - [lqip-modern](https://github.com/transitive-bullshit/lqip-modern/) was originally going to power this plugin as [the results speak for itself](https://transitive-bullshit.github.io/lqip-modern/).
 However, in my testing, I did find better results with slightly-modified options, so I had to manage sharp myself.
 But is 99% the same technique, and all credit goes to lqip-modern.
+Major differences include:
+  - Blurring is baked into the WebP, rather than [lqip-modern requiring CSS blur](https://github.com/transitive-bullshit/lqip-modern/pull/4).
+Why do more work?
+  - This defaults to `32px` previews while lqip-modern defaults to `16px`.
+I found the higher size to be a dramatic improvement in color without adding significant bytes
+  - The `32px` previews, when used as `src`, also are better at keeping the original ratios and reduce layout shift (since images can’t have half-pixel resolutions)
+  - vite-plugin-lqip exposes more of sharp’s config than lqip-modern does which allows better customization (with “best as I can do” defaults, of course)
 - [sqip](https://github.com/axe312ger/sqip) is an interesting alternative approach but much slower to build, and usually yields larger sizes
 - [The “Blur Up” technique](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/) was previously great, but [lqip-modern](https://github.com/transitive-bullshit/lqip-modern) seems to deliver identical quality in much smaller sizes
 - [lqip](https://github.com/zouhir/lqip) was one of the first major inspirations for this approach, but newer techniques have come out